 Financial support has made it possible to obtain critically needed medicine.

 The destruction caused by the war is indescribable.
 The needs of families who have fled the war are immense.
-Help will be needed for years to come.
 Donating to the GCMM Ukrainian Emergency Fund is the very best way to support the families of Ukraine.

 East Ukrainian village evacuations

 Our greatest task at hand is to help vulnerable people, such as refugees, asylum seekers, and the undocumented.
 We help those in need regardless of their legal or social status.